lava-nc/lava-dl/README.md

 </p>

 Typical Lava-DL workflow:
 * **Training:** using `lava.lib.dl.{slayer/bootstrap}` which results in a _hdf5 network description_.
-Training usually consists of iterative cycle of architecture design, hyperparameter tuning, and backpropagation training.
+Training usually follows an iterative cycle of architecture design, hyperparameter tuning, and backpropagation training.
 * **Inference:** using `lava.lib.dl.netx` which generates lava proces from the hdf5 network description of the trained network and enables inference on different backends.

 ## Installation